andrewsimplebet/FoT-Player-Pitch-Control-Impact/README.md

 4. Compute the difference in the pitch control surface between a player's actual velocity vector, and a theorized one
 5. The ability to plot the space created (and lost) by a player's actual movement, relative to a theoretical velocity vector

-In addition, there is a function added to metrica_viz.py called `convert_pitch_control_for_cmap` that transforms a Pitch Control Model so that we can plot differences between two pitch
+In addition, there is a function added to metrica_viz.py called `convert_pitch_control_for_cmap` that transforms a Pitch Control Model so that we can plot differences between two pitches and have interpretable results.

 Data courtesy of Bruno Dagnino (Metrica Sports).